robertlarocca/helpful-unix-like-scripts/README.md

-# helpful-linux-bash-aliases
+# helpful-linux-bash-scripts

-Helpful Linux bash_aliases for sysadmins, developers and the forgetful.
+Helpful Linux bash_aliases and scripts for sysadmins, developers and the forgetful.

 ## Install

-Install the `bash_aliases` shell script using:
+Install the `bash_aliases` and other included shell scripts using:

 ```shell
 bash INSTALL